MFA Thesis Presentations

 - What are the presentation requirements for my degree?

 MFA in Writing students completing the MFA in Writing degree are NOT required to present a final project in the FVNMAS Festival, IMPACT Performance Festival, or MFA Show to complete their thesis requirement.
-MFAW students planning to participate in the MFA Show or Time Arts events are required to complete at least 6 studio credits by the end of the third semester AND to advise with a studio faculty member in their final semester.
+MFAW students planning to participate in a thesis presentation event are required to complete at least 6 studio credits by the end of the third semester AND to advise with a studio faculty member in their final semester.

 - How will my eligibility be confirmed?

-Eligibility to participate will be subject to a credit check after the add/drop period has ended.
-We highly recommend that you check your credit status with the registrar in advance, before the add/drop period to confirm that your transcript is accurate, and that your credits are in order.
+Eligibility to participate will be subject to a credit check after the Spring 2020 add/drop period has ended.
+We highly recommend that you check your credit status with the registrar in advance, before the add/drop period, to confirm that your transcript is accurate, and that your credits are in order.

 Art School Considerations